Hazelnuta/Data-Publish-Scheme/Source Code/ReadMe.txt

 next graph can be shown.
 Ignore the warning and failure (if any) shown on the console, please focus on the print data on it instead.

-Contact me via Hazelnut@sjtu.edu.cn or 903909408@qq.com if there's any problem.
+Contact me by Hazelnut@sjtu.edu.cn or 903909408@qq.com if there's any problem.
 Have a nice day : )